 GPRS is skilled at using ground penetrating radar (GPR) to locate all types of buried utilities.
 The GPR equipment sends a signal into the ground, bouncing off of buried material to create a reading.
 This reading is used to determine approximate location of the utility or material in question.
 Ground penetrating radar a non-destructive solution to locating buried utilities.

 GPRS Project Managers undergo rigorous training and are top in the field of private utility location.
 However, it is not always easy to distinguish between different types of utility readings.
-If there are any doubts about the type of material located, the signal can be traced back to its source- in this case a potential sewer line could be traced to a manhole or a portion of known sewer line.
+If there are any doubts about the type of material located, the signal can be traced back to its source- in this case a potential gas line could be traced back to a meter.
 If there is still confusion about the type of utility, the elevation of the buried utility is cross-checked with any existing plans.
 It is our job to take the guess work out of your excavation and we do everything possible to ensure that this happens.

 Can you locate buried sewer lines if the line is damaged or leaking?

 GPR relies on certain ground conditions to produce the correct reading- saturated ground makes it difficult for the GPR to work properly.
 If a sewer line is believed to have a leak, the GPR may be able to locate it if the outflow hasn’t spread to the entire area surrounding the length of the pipe.
 As a last resort we would need to cut the sewer supply and wait until the ground dried up sufficiently before scanning.
 GPR can also be used to identify certain voids or anomalies in the line which would indicate damage.